Compute

 Advantages

-• Collecting logs in non-intrusive mode based on log files: You do not need to modify the application code, and log collection does not affect the running of your application.
+• Collecting log data in non-intrusive mode as log files: You do not need to modify application code, and log collection does not affect application running.

 • Handling various exceptions during log collection: Security measures such as proactive retry and local cache are taken when a network or server exception occurs.

-• Centralized management: After installing ICAgent, you only need to configure information such as host groups and ICAgent collection configurations on LTS.
+• Centralized management: After installing ICAgent, you only need to set configurations such as host groups and ICAgent collection on the LTS console.

 Before configuring log ingestion, get to know the structuring parsing rules of ICAgent collection to facilitate your operations.
-ICAgent 5.12.147 or later is required.
-Advantages of this function include lower costs and combined parsing.
-Different structuring parsing rules can be configured for each collection configuration of a log stream.
+LTS enables combined parsing, allowing you to create different structuring parsing rules for each collection configuration of a log stream.

 • Single-Line - Full-Text Log: Each log line is displayed as a single log event.